Search results for:

-Published statements from the research teams currently evaluating this bug were quoted in one article to say, “We attacked ourselves from outside, without leaving a trace.
-Without using any privileged information or credentials we were able steal from ourselves the secret keys used for our X.509 certificates, user names and passwords, instant messages, e-mails and business critical documents and communication.”
-According to researchers and the security experts now addressing the situation, “the Internet will remain vulnerable as long as the flawed version of OpenSSL is in use.
-Fixed OpenSSL has been released, it must be deployed.”
-Additionally, to warn and educate users globally, numerous security agencies have posted statements quoted in these reports that say the following:
+Published statements from the research teams currently evaluating this bug were quoted in one article to say, "_We attacked ourselves from outside, without leaving a trace.
+Without using any privileged information or credentials, we were able to steal from ourselves the secret keys used for our X.509 certificates, user names and passwords, instant messages, e-mails, and business-critical documents and communication._" According to researchers and the security experts now addressing the situation, "_the Internet will remain vulnerable as long as the flawed version of OpenSSL is in use.
+Fixed OpenSSL has been released.
+It must be deployed._" Additionally, to warn and educate users globally, numerous security agencies have posted statements quoted in these reports that say the following:

-Read more details about the The Heartbleed Bug in the full articles at The Epoch Times, Before Its News, HeartBleed.com and Threat Post and learn more about what is being done regarding this vulnerability.
+Read more details about The Heartbleed Bug in the full articles at The Epoch Times, Before Its News, HeartBleed.com, and Threat Post, and learn more about what is being done regarding this vulnerability.

 Written by Bryon Turcotte / April 9, 2014